nautobot/nautobot/docs/index.md

 # Getting Started

-See the [getting started](getting-started.md) guide for help with getting NetBox up and running quickly.
+See the [installation guide](installation/postgresql.md) for help getting NetBox up and running quickly.